 Missing anything?
 Shop Online

 Keep federal regulations in mind when placing your new mailbox.
 Whether you're replacing an existing mailbox or installing for the first time, make sure it will be easily accessible for your mail carrier.
 Here are the guidelins for placing a mailbox, directly from the USPS:

-Dig your post hole.
-The hole should be deep enough to hold 6-inches of gravel to promote drainage and set the post at the correct height.
-The bottom of the mailbox must be 42-inches off of the ground.
+Dig your post hole deep enough to hold 6 inches of gravel and set the post to support the mailbox at the correct height.

-Pour about 6-inches of gravel into the hole to allow water to drain properly.
+Pour about 6 inches of gravel into the hole to allow water to drain properly.

 Prepare the concrete mix according to manufacturer's instructions.